Posted by careyfrankel under For Buyers

 Posted by careyfrankel under Uncategorized

-The absorption rate for Homes for Sale in Atlantic Beach, FL has dropped from a Dec 2012 rate of 5.83 months to a low, low 3.65 months.
+The absorption rate for homes in Atlantic Beach, FL has dropped from a Dec 2012 rate of 5.83 months to a low, low 3.65 months.
 6 months is considered a normal market so this went from a seller’s market to a super seller’s market.
 The small area and resulting lack of available inventory makes this incredibly popular area a rising star.

 The median list price increased 21.67% from December 2012 to $425,000 for December 2013.

 Homes are selling with the average days on the market of 93 days which is along the lines of the surrounding areas.

 The price bracket with the most homes available is the $500,000-$749,900 range with 53 homes on the market in 2013.
 The 2nd most available home bracket is the $400,000-$499,999 bracket with 45 homes available for sale in 2013.
 So this area would be considered a luxury area, especially so with so much of the area in walking distance to the ocean.